open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

   temporality for a stateless client, stateful server:
     - Collector re-aggregates into 60 second resolution
     - Collector converts delta to cumulative temporality
+3. OTel SDK exports both 10 seconds resolution (e.g. CPU, request latency) and 15 minutes resolution (e.g. room temperature) to a single OTel Collector.
+  The collector exports streams upstream with or without aggregation.
-3. A number of OTel SDKs running locally each exports 10 second resolution, each reports to a single (local) OTel collector.
+4. A number of OTel SDKs running locally each exports 10 second resolution, each reports to a single (local) OTel collector.
     - Collector re-aggregates into 60 second resolution
     - Collector re-aggregates to eliminate the identity of individual SDKs (e.g., distinct `service.instance.id` values)
     - Collector outputs to an OTLP destination
-4. Pool of OTel collectors receive OTLP and export Prometheus Remote Write
+5. Pool of OTel collectors receive OTLP and export Prometheus Remote Write
     - Collector joins service discovery with metric resources
     - Collector computes “up”, staleness marker
     - Collector applies a distinct external label
-5. OTel collector receives Statsd and exports OTLP
+6. OTel collector receives Statsd and exports OTLP
     - With delta temporality: stateless collector
     - With cumulative temporality: stateful collector
-6. OTel SDK exports directly to 3P backend
+7. OTel SDK exports directly to 3P backend

 These are considered the "core" use-cases used to analyze tradeoffs and design decisions within the metrics data model.